An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Higher equivariant arithmetic K-theory

 \subsection{Equivariant analytic torsion for hermitian cubes}

-In \cite{BK}, J.-M. Bismut and K. K\"{o}hler extended the Ray-Singer analytic torsion to the higher analytic torsion form $T$ for a holomorphic submersion of complex manifolds.
-The purpose of making such an extension is that the analytic torsion form $T$ satisfies a differential equation which gives a refinement of the Grothendieck-Riemann-Roch theorem on the level of smooth forms.
+In \cite{BK}, J.-M. Bismut and K. K\"{o}hler developed a theory of higher analytic torsion forms for holomorphic submersions of complex manifolds.
+The higher analytic torsion form solves a differential equation which gives a refinement of the Grothendieck-Riemann-Roch theorem at the level of characteristic forms.
 Later, in \cite{Ma1}, X. Ma generalized J.-M. Bismut and K. K\"{o}hler's results to the equivariant case.
-To the higher K-theory and the Deligne-Beilinson cohomology, a refinement of the Riemann-Roch theorem on the level of morphism of complexes representing the regulator maps needs an extension of higher analytic torsion for hermitian cubes, this is the content of \cite{Roe}.
+Considering the higher K-theory and the Deligne-Beilinson cohomology, to make a refinement of the Riemann-Roch theorem at the level of higher Bott-Chern forms representing the regulator maps, one needs an extension of higher analytic torsion for hermitian cubes, this has been done in \cite{Roe}.
 In this subsection, we do the equivariant case by using Ma's equivariant analytic torsion forms.
-Our construction is slightly different with but is equivalent to Roessler's construction.
+Our construction is slightly different to Roessler's construction.

-Let $X, Y$ be two smooth $\mu_n$-projective varieties over $\mathbb{C}$, and let $f: X\to Y$ be an equivariant, smooth and proper morphism.
+Let $X, Y$ be two smooth $\mu_n$-projective varieties over $\mathbb{C}$, and let $f: X\to Y$ be an equivariant and smooth morphism.
 A K\"{a}hler fibration structure on $f$ is a real closed $(1,1)$-form $\omega$ on $X$ which induces K\"{a}hler metrics on the fibres of $f$ (cf. \cite[Def.
 1.1, Thm.
 1.2]{BK}).
 For instance, we may fix a $\mu_n$-invariant K\"{a}hler metric on $X$ and choose corresponding K\"{a}hler form $\omega$ as a K\"{a}hler fibration structure on $f$.
 Let $(E,h^E)$ be a $\mu_n$-equivariant hermitian vector bundle on $X$ such that $E$ is $f$-acyclic i.e. the higher direct image $R^qf_*E$ vanishes for $q>0$.
 The equivariant analytic torsion form $T_g(f,\omega,h^E)$ is an element of $\bigoplus_{p\geq0}D^{2p-1}(Y_{\mu_n},p)_{R_n}$, which depends on $f,\omega$ and $(E,h^E)$ and satisfies the differential equation

+where $h^{Tf}$ is the hermitian metric induced by $\omega$ on the holomorphic tangent bundle $Tf$, $r$ is the rank of the bundle $Tf_{\mu_n}$, and $f_*h^E$ is the $L^2$-metric on $f_*E$ (see the end of \cite[Section 2.2]{Roe} for a definition).
+By definition, for elements $u, v\in (f_*E)_y$ of the fibre of $f_*E$ over a point $y\in Y$, the $L^2$-hermitian product is given by